irmen/prog8/docs/source/technical.rst

 Especially when you're dealing with interrupts or re-entrant routines: don't modify variables that you not own or else you will break stuff.

-Uninitialized and zero-initialized variables that are not put into zeropage, will be put into a special 'BSS' section for the assembler.
+Variables that are not put into zeropage, will be put into a special 'BSS' section for the assembler.
 This section is usually placed at the end of the resulting program but because it only contains empty space it won't actually increase the size of the resulting program binary.
-Prog8 takes care of properly filling this memory area with zeros at program startup.
+Prog8 takes care of properly filling this memory area with zeros at program startup and then reinitializes the subset of variables that have a nonzero initialization value.

 It is possible to relocate the BSS section using a compiler option so that more system ram is available for the program code itself.